Simulation-Ready Cluttered Scene Estimation via Physics-aware Joint Shape and Pose Optimization: Evaluation

 We have evaluated our method on a single Intel Core Ultra 9 285K CPU and a single GeForce RTX 5090 GPU with 32GB of memory.
 All the computations are done on CPU except for differentiable rendering based texture optimization.
 We use multi-threading to compute evaluate different rows of the Jacobian.
 We propose to use the Levenberg-Marquardt algorithm, a form of the Quasi-Newton's method to serve as our subproblem solver~\prettyref{prob:ALM-subproblem}.
 This is because~\prettyref{prob:ALM-subproblem} is essentially solving a least-square problem with $r(q,x)$ being the residual, due to the following rewrite:

-and noting that our objective function $O$ (\prettyref{eq:objective}) also takes a least square form (A similar argument applies to the frictional constraint part, which is omitted here for brevity).
+and noting that our objective function $O$ (\prettyref{eq:objective}) also takes a least square form (A similar argument applies to the frictional constraint part, which is omitted here for brevity, and the full details are provided in Appendix \ref{appen:optimization_details}).
 We terminate the subproblem solver when $\|r\|_\infty\leq\epsilon_r$ or $\|r^T\FPPR{r}{\TWO{x}{q}}\|_\infty\leq\epsilon_g$.
 We find that due to the physics constraint $C$ being very stiff, leading to the subproblem solver make very small progress over many iterations.
 We thus terminate the inner loop when the progress is less than $1\%$ over $20$ iterations.
 Finally, we terminate the outer ALM iteration when $\|C\|_\infty\leq\epsilon_C$ or the residual of the KKT condition does not improve by more than $1\%$ over consecutive ALM iterations.
 Through all our experiments, we choose parameters $\epsilon_r=10^{-6}, \epsilon_g= 10^{-2}, \epsilon_C=5 \times 10^{-4}$.

 \paragraph{Simulation-ready Results} All benchmarks are visualized in~\prettyref{fig:benchmark}.
 We evaluate our method on five cluttered tabletop scenes containing up to 5 rigid objects, represented by a total of 22 convex hulls.
 To assess the simulation-ready quality of our reconstructions, we forward the estimated object shapes and poses into the widely used MuJoCo physics simulator~\cite{todorov2012mujoco}.
-Under standard physical parameter settings (see Appendix for details), our reconstructions remain in force equilibrium over 1 minute of simulation time.
+Under standard physical parameter settings (see Appendix \ref{appen:extended_results} for details on simulator setup), our reconstructions remain in force equilibrium over 1 minute of simulation time.
 In contrast, the initial shape and pose estimates produced by SAM3D~\cite{chen2025sam} and FoundationPose~\cite{wen2024foundationpose} always contain severe inter-penetrations, causing simulation instability and failure, as reported in~\prettyref{table:stability}.
-We also try three most recent single-view scene reconstruction works \cite{Ardelean2025Gen3DSR, huang2025midi, Agarwal2026scenecomplete}, yet none of them are able to produce comparable result (as illustrated in Appendix).
-We further compare visual fidelity against the initial SAM3D+FoundationPose estimates.
-As shown in~\prettyref{table:consistency}, our results achieve comparable PSNR, indicating that physical consistency is improved without sacrificing visual accuracy.
+We also try three most recent single-view scene reconstruction works \cite{Ardelean2025Gen3DSR, huang2025midi, Agarwal2026scenecomplete}, yet none of them can produce comparable result (as illustrated in Appendix \ref{appen:extended_results}).